 On the lateral side of the humeral shaft is a roughened surface where the deltoid muscle attaches.
 This is known is as the deltoid tuberosity.

 The radial (or spiral) groove is a shallow depression that runs diagonally down the posterior surface of the humerus, parallel to the deltoid tuberosity.
 The radial nerve and profunda brachii artery lie in this groove.
 The following muscles attach to the humerus along its shaft:

 - Posteriorly – medial and lateral heads of the triceps (the spiral groove demarcates their respective origins).

 Clinical Relevance: Mid-Shaft Fracture

-Distally, the trochlea is located medially, and extends onto the posterior of the bone.
+Distally, the trochlea is located medially, and extends onto the posterior aspect of the bone.
 Lateral to the trochlea is the capitulum, which articulates with the radius.

 Clinical Relevance: Supracondylar Fracture

-In this type of injury, the brachial artery can be damaged – either directly, or via swelling following the trauma.
-The resulting ischaemia can cause Volkmann’s ischaemic contracture – uncontrolled flexion of the hand, as flexor muscles become fibrotic and short.
+In this type of injury, the brachial artery can be damaged; either directly, or via swelling following the trauma.
+The resulting ischaemia can cause Volkmann’s ischaemic contracture – uncontrolled flexion of the hand – as flexor muscles become fibrotic and short.

 There also can be damage to the anterior interosseous nerve (branch of the median nerve), ulnar nerve or radial nerve.
 The anterior interosseous nerve can be tested by asking the patient to make an ‘okay’ sign, testing for weakness of flexor pollicis longus.